Many Kansas City residents may have heard of HopeBUILDERS, but some may wonder who we are, what we do, and how we find our clients.

 Who We Are

 HopeBUILDERS is a locally-formed, independent, non-profit group working to help disadvantaged people maintain or repair their homes.
-We generally define “disadvantaged” to mean elderly or those with disabilities, but may also include low-income families.
+We generally consider “disadvantaged” to mean elderly or those with disabilities, but sometimes this may also include low-income families.

 Our volunteers and funding come from corporations, churches, and the community.
 A group of dedicated board members lead the 100 percent volunteer-based organization.
 We welcome volunteers of all skill levels.